-In spite of the above definition, for the Special Policy Area Flood Plain of this Plan, development means the construction, erection or placing of one or more buildings or structures on lands, or an addition or alteration to a building or structure which adds more than 50% of the existing ground floor area to the building or structure.
+In spite of the above definition, for the Special Policy Area Flood Plain of this Plan, development means the construction, erection or placing of one or more buildings or structures on lands, or

-Ecological Function means the natural processes, products or services that living and non-living environments provide or perform within or between species, ecosystems and landscapes.
+Ecological Function means the natural processes, products or services that living and nonliving environments provide or perform within or between species, ecosystems and landscapes.
 These may include biological, physical, chemical and socio-economic interactions.